 - Wash rice at least thrice and drain the water.
 If using basmati rice, soak it for 20 to 30 mins.

 - To cook rice in pot, bring water to a rolling boil and add the rice.
 Cook covered on a low heat until fully done but not mushy.

 - To pressure cook basmati rice, pour water & pressure cook for 1 whistle.
 To pressure cook normal rice, pour more water & pressure cook for 2 whistles.
 The rice must be grainy and not mushy.
 When the pressure releases, open the lid.

 - Fluff up the cooked rice with a fork and cool completely.

 - Slit the green chilies, fine chop ginger, and grate the coconut.
 If using frozen coconut, break up the lumps and loosen the coconut.

-- Pour 2 tablespoons ghee or oil to a pan and heat it.
+- Pour ghee or oil to a pan and heat it.

 - Fry cashews or peanuts until golden.
 Remove to a plate and set aside.